DDP vs. DAP Incoterms

 Customs Brokerage

 When shipping products to another country, the first question is who should pay for duties and taxes (D&T).
-Learn about the difference between DDP and DDU.
+Learn about the difference between DDP and DAP in international shipping to make informed decisions for your global trade operations.

-DDU is an incoterm* that specifies that the seller is responsible for delivering the goods to the buyer, but the buyer is responsible for paying any customs duties and taxes.
-The advantage having the recipient pay customs duties and taxes is that the exporting company (seller) doesn’t have to pay upfront charges and rather the buyer takes on those costs.
+DAP is an incoterm that specifies the seller is responsible for delivering the goods to the buyer at a named place of destination, but the buyer is responsible for paying any customs duties, taxes, and import clearance costs.
+The advantage of having the recipient pay customs duties and taxes is that the exporting company (seller) doesn't have to pay upfront charges and the buyer takes on those costs.

-The challenge with the DDU approach is that if the recipient is not on file with customs already, there can be a lack of communication leading to customs delays.
+The challenge with the DAP approach is that if the recipient is not on file with customs authorities already, there can be a lack of communication leading to customs delays.
 Customs will not release a shipment until they have confirmed the billing information of the recipient is on file.
-They buyer can also encounter surprise fees that they did not anticipate.
+The buyer can also encounter surprise fees that they did not anticipate.

 Delivered Duty Paid (DDP)